JGuerrero126/Optimizing-The-SEO/README.md

 - Changed various id and class tags throughout the HTML in order to allow for consolidating of the CSS
 - Greatly improved the efficiency of the CSS by consolidating whenever possible and correcting element/class/id tags when neccessary
 - Changed the layout of the CSS in order to follow best practices
-- dSome smaller changes may not be mentioned due to their inclusion in the previously mentioned changes
+- Some smaller changes may not be mentioned due to their inclusion in the previously mentioned changes

 ## Links